FIA is community supported website. When you purchase through links on our site, we may earn an affiliate commission. Learn More.

 Quick Tip: Before introducing any new item to the tank, remember to clean it properly to avoid introducing parasites.

-This is one of the most easily bred fish, and it spawns spontaneously, but it still has some basic needs, so let’s know them here!
+This is one of the most easily bred fish, and it spawns spontaneously, but it still has some basic needs for breeding, so let’s know them here!

 A pair of mated convict cichlids must be bred in a different tank as they become highly aggressive during this time.